rizkhan786/sira/warp.md

 - Work is containerized via Docker Desktop with separate compose files per environment.
 - Secrets in .env files (do not commit real secrets).
 - Acceptance criteria (ACs) must be defined during sprint planning and traced to requirements.
 - Testing is the main quality gate.
-No deliverable can be marked done until all tests covering its ACs pass.
+No deliverable can be marked done until:
+  * All tests covering its ACs pass
+  * Validation script confirms all required fields from spec are present
+  * API responses validated against acceptance criteria specification
+- Test Validation Protocol (required):
+  * Extract expected fields from sprint scope before testing
+  * Create validation script (tests/validation/validate_del*.py) for each deliverable
+  * Run validation script on all API responses
+  * Document validation results with field-by-field checklist
+  * See docs/testing/test-validation-protocol.md for full process
 - Chrome DevTools MCP integration required for all web application testing and debugging.
 - PROJECT_PLAN.md must be updated after each sprint.
 - Consistency checks (REQ ⇄ DEL ⇄ AC ⇄ TC) are mandatory at both planning and completion gates.